 - Lowered living expenses by getting a roommate and budgeting.

 - Limited spending on non-necessities.

 - Paid extra on high-interest student loans first.

 With more money coming in and less going out, Page had additional funds to put towards her student debt.
 She paid off most of her large balance in just a year.

 Compare student loan forgiveness for professors with other repayment options

-As a college professor, you will probably face some lean years when work is tough, pay is low, and your student loan payments are hard to manage.
+As a college professor, you will probably face some lean years when work is tough, the pay is low and your student loan payments are hard to manage.
 Student loan forgiveness for professors can be one effective way of managing high student debt.